Prath07/Carisma/DESIGN/README.md

 * **Carisma Events & Meetups**: Use the Carisma brand to organise real world meetups and virtual events for users
 * **International Inclusion**: Support multi-language capabilities
 * **Social Media Sharing**: Allow users to easily share their Carisma spots to Instagram, Tiktok, X and Facebook

+## Conclusion
+Carisma is designed to be an intuitive, community driven platform for car lovers and casual users alike.
+It provides a fun way to document and share automotive discoveries.
+The MVP will focus on the core functionalities while laying the groundwork for potential expansions in future versions.